jdanussi/ml-zoomcamp-2024-final-project/README.md

 ```

-Finally, some screenshots are provided, showing the most relevant settings for each service.
+Finally, some screenshots are provided, showcasing the most relevant settings for each service used.

 Saturn Cloud environment config
 ![saturncloud-env](images/saturncloud-env.png)